vincentvella/recipes/README.md

 I added the sample data and created a "RecipeList" and a "RecipeTile" component to be used by the list to display the mocked data.
 At this point I'm just going to play around with understanding Vue components a bit more and I'll try to make the Recipe tile a decent abstraction for reuse among all recipes.

+Both the recipe tile and the recipe page went down without a hitch and were pretty simple to set up.
+Dynamic routing worked easily once I realized how to use a directive with that router-link component.
+From there grabbing the id and finding the recipe in my JSON file was straightforward.
+Both components could use a bit more TLC in the CSS department but I'm going to move on to the "Add" form.